KernelInterpolation.jl API

 Interpolation object that can be evaluated at a node and represents a kernel interpolation of the form

-where $x_j$ are the nodes in the nodeset and $s(x)$ the interpolant satisfying $s(x_j) = f(x_j)$, where $f(x_j)$ are given by values in interpolate and $p_k$ is a basis of the Q-dimensional space of multivariate polynomials of order order.
+where $b_j$ are the basis functions and $p_k$ is a basis of the Q-dimensional space of multivariate polynomials of order order.
 The additional conditions

 \[ \sum_{j = 1}^N c_jp_k(x_j) = 0, \quad k = 1,\ldots, Q\]